amantle-bioinformatics/Amantle_NLP_Spam_Detection_System/README.md

 This projects aim was to create an NPL AI model that could detect spam messages for real users in a web application.

 ## Project workflow
-Data loading > Data Understanding > EDA > Preprocessing  Model Development > Model Evaluation > Error Analysis > Streamlit application > product thinkin
+Data loading > Data Understanding > EDA > Preprocessing  Model Development > Model Evaluation > Error Analysis > Streamlit application > product thinking